VerdantFox/blog_posts/posts/flask_authomatic/flask_authomatic_blogpost.md

 with a full-proof means of logging into a site.
 That's username/password authentication.
 Well for your site why don't you give users both options?

-In this article I'll talk about how you can login and register users for your flask application with flexibility by allowing either oauth2 or username/password authentication.
+In this article I'll talk about how you can log in and register users for your flask application with flexibility by allowing either oauth2 or username/password authentication.
 We'll be using [Flask](https://flask.palletsprojects.com/en/1.1.x/) for our